Skip to content

 2. Shared memory (iceoryx2) — frames produced by another process on the same host (a custom driver, a perception pipeline, an external bridge), or pushed in from your own SDK code via the caller-fed video() track.

 Those sources can carry raw pixels such as BGRA, NV12, or I420.
-They can also carry compressed Motion JPEG frames by setting the source format to mjpeg.
+They can also carry MJPEG frames or complete H.264/H.265 access units.
+Encoded H.264 and H.265 inputs can either be transcoded to the configured output codec or passed through unchanged.

 For USB webcams, Intel RealSense, and any V4L2-compatible device.